yyyar/yamp/README.md

 ### 0x01 system.ping
 My be periodically sent by any party to another to check if it's alive or keep underlying connection or session alive.
-Each `system.ping` request should be responded with corresponding `system.pong` message with the same payload within defined (reasonable) pediod of time.
+Each `system.ping` frame from one party should be followed with corresponding `system.pong` message from another party with the same payload within defined (reasonable) pediod of time.

 ```